MicrosoftDocs/biztalk-docs/biztalk/core/how-to-install-the-inline-and-adapter-versions-of-the-service-oriented-solution.md

 ##  <a name="step19"></a> Deploy the BAM definition file for the Service Oriented Solution

-#### To deploy the BAM definition file for the Service Oriented Solution

 1. Open a command prompt, type the following command, and then press ENTER to set the path to find the BAM utilities:

     -   SET PATH=%PATH%;[!INCLUDE[btsBiztalkServerPath](../includes/btsbiztalkserverpath-md.md)]Tracking"